StephanRaab/FIDE-Chess-Data/README.md

 ![](https://tygabox.com/wp-content/uploads/2019/04/lifecycle-tbs-colors.jpg)

 The process of acquiring the data through visualizing it is divided into 5 steps.
-Please each step below for how I made the data usuable.
+Please click each step below for how I made the data usuable.

 1. [Download the FIDE files](https://github.com/AnujDahiya24/FIDE/tree/master/Chess%20Scripts/Step%201%20-%20Download)